-Fig. 32: Event Configuration via OPC UA
+Fig. 33: Communication with the OPC UA server

 NATS.io

 Connection to a NATS infrastructure EDGE CONNECT is also possible for sending northbound-related information.
 The NATS interface does not support the reception of information (e.g., business parameters).

 Core NATS as well as NATS JetStream can be used for transmitting events.
 In both cases, different subjects and streams can be defined in order to facilitate data distribution.